 What is User Acceptance Testing (UAT)?

-Let us put this concept to test.
-UAT stands for User Acceptance Testing.
 We know what testing is, acceptance means approval or agreement.
-User in the context of a software product is either the consumer of the software or the person who requested it to be built for him/her (client).
+The user in the context of a software product is either the consumer of the software or the person who requested it to be built for him/her (client).

 When is it performed?

 This is typically the last step before the product goes live or before the delivery of the product is accepted.
-UAT is after the product itself is thoroughly tested (i.e after system testing).
+This is performed after the product itself is thoroughly tested (i.e after system testing).

 Who performs UAT?